An atlas of K3 surfaces with finite automorphism group: Introduction

-In \cite{AHL} by Artebani, Hausen and Laface, and in \cite{McK} by McKernan, is studied the Cox ring of some K3 surfaces.
-It turns out that a K3 surface has a finitely generated Cox ring if and only if its cone of effective divisor classes is polyhedral, or equivalently, if its automorphism group is finite.
-K3 surfaces with finite automorphism groups and Picard number $\rho=2$ have been described by Piatetski-Shapiro and Shafarevich \cite{PS}, and more studied in \cite{GLP}, (see also \cite{AHL}, \cite{Ottem} for their Cox rings).
-The Cox rings of K3 surfaces with with a non-symplectic involution and $2\leq\rho\leq5$ have been described in \cite{AHL}.
+At last, let us also cite \cite{AHL} by Artebani, Hausen and Laface, and \cite{McK} by McKernan, where the Cox ring of some K3 surfaces is studied.
+It turns out that a K3 surface has a finitely generated Cox ring if and only if its cone of effective divisor classes is polyhedral or, equivalently, if its automorphism group is finite.
+K3 surfaces with finite automorphism group and Picard number $\rho=2$ have been described by Piatetskii-Shapiro and Shafarevich \cite{PS} and also studied in \cite{GLP} (see also \cite{AHL,Ottem} for their Cox rings).
+The Cox rings of K3 surfaces with a non-symplectic involution and $2\leq\rho\leq5$ have been described in \cite{AHL}.
 Also in \cite{AHL} is studied the Cox ring for all K3 surfaces which are general double covers of del Pezzo surfaces.
-Finally let us mention (see \cite{PS}) that the generic K3 surface with Picard number $1$ has trivial automorphism group, unless it Néron-Severi lattice is generated by $D$ with $D^{2}=2$, to which case the automorphism group is generated by the non-symplectic involution.
+Finally, let us mention (see \cite{PS}) that the general K3 surface with Picard number $1$ has trivial automorphism group, unless its N\'eron--Severi lattice is generated by $D$ with $D^{2}=2$, in which case the automorphism group is generated by the non-symplectic involution.